janreges/siteone-crawler/README.md

 ### Arguments

-#### Required:

-* `--url=<value>`: Required.
-HTTP or HTTPS URL address of the website to be crawled from.
-Use quotation marks if the URL contains query parameters.

-#### Basic settings:
+#### Basic settings

 * `--url=<url>`                    Required.
 HTTP or HTTPS URL address of the website to be crawled.Use quotation marks if the URL contains query parameters
 * `--device=<device`               Device type for choosing a predefined User-Agent.
 Ignored when `--user-agent` is defined.
 Supported values: `desktop`, `mobile`, `tablet`.
 Defaults is `desktop`.
 * `--user-agent=<value>`           Custom User-Agent header.
 Use quotation marks.
 If specified, it takes precedence over the device parameter.
 * `--timeout=<num>`                Request timeout in seconds.
 Default is `3`.

-####  Output settings:
+#### Output settings

 * `--output=<value>`               Output type.
 Supported values: `text`, `json`.
 Default is `text`.
 * `--headers-to-table=<values>`    Comma delimited list of HTTP response headers added to output table.
 A special case is the possibility to use `Title`, `Keywords` and `Description`.
 You can set the expected length of the column in parentheses for better look - for example `X-Cache(10)`
 * `--url-column-size=<num>`        Basic URL column width.
 Default is `80`.
 * `--do-not-truncate-url`          In the text output, long URLs are truncated by default to `--url-column-size` so the table does not wrap due to long URLs.
 With this option, you can turn off the truncation.
 * `--hide-scheme-and-host`         On text output, hide scheme and host of URLs for more compact view.
 * `--hide-progress-bar`            Hide progress bar visible in text and JSON output for more compact view.

-#### Advanced crawler settings:
+#### Advanced crawler settings

 * `--max-workers=<num>`            Maximum number of concurrent workers (threads).
 Use carefully.
 A high number of threads can cause a DoS attack.
 Default is `3`.
 * `--crawl-assets=<values>`        Comma delimited list of frontend assets you want to crawl too.
 Otherwise, URLs with an extension are ignored.
 Supported values: `fonts`, `images`, `styles`, `scripts`, `files`.
 * `--include-regex=<regex>`        Regular expression compatible with PHP preg_match() for URLs that should be included.
   Argument can be specified multiple times.
 Example: `--include-regex='/^\/public\//'`
 * `--ignore-regex=<regex>`         Regular expression compatible with PHP preg_match() for URLs that should be ignored.
   Argument can be specified multiple times.
 Example: `--ignore-regex='/^.*\/downloads\/.*\.pdf$/i'`
 * `--accept-encoding=<value>`      Custom `Accept-Encoding` request header.
 Default is `gzip, deflate, br`.
 * `--remove-query-params`          Remove query parameters from found URLs.
 Useful on websites where a lot of links are made to the same pages, only with different irrelevant query parameters.
 * `--add-random-query-params`      Adds several random query parameters to each URL.
 With this, it is possible to bypass certain forms of server and CDN caches.
 * `--max-queue-length=<num>`       The maximum length of the waiting URL queue.
 Increase in case of large websites, but expect higher memory requirements.
 Default is `2000`.
 * `--max-visited-urls=<num>`       The maximum number of the visited URLs.
 Increase in case of large websites, but expect higher memory requirements.
 Default is `5000`.
 * `--max-url-length=<num>`         The maximum supported URL length in chars.
 Increase in case of very long URLs, but expect higher memory requirements.
 Default is `2000`.

-#### Export settings:
+#### Export settings

 * `--output-html-file=<file>`      File path for HTML output.
 Extension `.html` is automatically added if not specified.
 * `--output-json-file=<file>`      File path for JSON output.
 Extension `.json` is automatically added if not specified.
 * `--output-text-file=<file>`      File path for text output.
 Extension `.txt` is automatically added if not specified.
 * `--add-host-to-output-file`      Add host from initial URL as suffix to output file name.
 Example: you set `--output-json-file=/dir/report` and target filename will be `/dir/report.www.mydomain.tld.json`.
 * `--add-timestamp-to-output-file` Add timestamp as suffix to output file name.
 Example: you set `--output-html-file=/dir/report` and target filename will be `/dir/report.2023-10-06.14-33-12.html`.

-#### Mailer options:
+#### Mailer options

 * `--mail-to=<email>`              Optional but required for mailer activation.
 Send report to given email addresses.
   You can specify multiple emails separated by comma.
 * `--mail-from=<email>`            Sender email address.
 Default is `siteone-website-crawler@your-hostname`.
 * `--mail-smtp-host=<host>`        SMTP host for sending emails.
 Default is `localhost`.
 * `--mail-smtp-port=<port>`        SMTP port for sending emails.
 Default is `25`.